Echo-Stream/terraform-aws-control/README.md

 ### Notes for Internal team
 - Apps userpool MFA is OFF, Password policy length set to 16 instead of maximum
 - Resolvers are deployed by shell
-- Current `hl7n-dev` is a Terraform Environment VCS to this repo.
-New environments will be created as Top layer Terraform calling this modules.